pardoluis123/cuddly-parakeet/README.md

 - Connecting this same pipeline to outside APIs, such as Spotify’s, in order to implement those as outside databases in the RAG pipeline is actually a relatively easy implementation and points to the exciting breadth of possibilities for the future.

-These results lay the foundations for the key takeaways from this project:

 ## Key takeaways?: